bomonike/bomonike.github.io/anthropic-claude.md

    <br /><br />
 * <a target="_blank" href="https://anthropic.skilljar.com/claude-with-the-anthropic-api">Building with the Claude API</a> - This comprehensive course covers the full spectrum of working with Anthropic models using the Claude API.

 * <a target="_blank" href="https://anthropic.skilljar.com/introduction-to-model-context-protocol">Introduction to Model Context Protocol</a> - Learn to build Model Context Protocol servers and clients from scratch using Python.
-Master MCP's three core primitives—tools, resources, and prompts—to connect Claude with external services
+Master three <a href="#MCP">MCP</a> core primitives—tools, resources, and prompts—to connect Claude with external services.

-* <a target="_blank" href="https://anthropic.skilljar.com/claude-code-in-action">Claude Code in Action</a> (21 lessons) - Integrate Claude Code into your development workflow.
-Practical walkthrough of using Claude Code to accelerate your development workflow
+* <a target="_blank" href="https://anthropic.skilljar.com/claude-code-in-action">Claude Code in Action</a> (21 lessons) by Stephen GREGOR - Integrate Claude Code as a partner into your development workflow.
+Practical walkthrough of using Claude Code to accelerate your development workflow.
 <br /><br />

 On Coursera, <a target="_blank" href="https://www.coursera.org/instructor/~192606412">Stephen Grider</a> of Anthropic built